How to Build a Winning Fundraising Team in Four Easy Steps

 Step two: Assign roles

-At your first meeting, go over your fundraiser goals, and discuss how team members can take on roles that best serve those goals.
-Start by assigning these common fundraising team roles.
+At your first meeting when working together, go over your fundraiser goals, and discuss how members can take on roles that best serve those goals.
+Start by assigning these common fundraising teams roles.

 Public relations manager: Develops and then executes a media outreach strategy, starting with local media.

 Marketer: Facilitates marketing efforts, including social advertising through Facebook fundraisers, as well as event promotions.

-Social media manager: In charge of using social media to promote your fundraiser, including running promotions like a social media contest.
+Social media manager: In charge of using social media to promote your fundraiser, including running promotions like running a contest.
 Manages Facebook and Twitter pages for your fundraiser, connects with similar groups and causes, starts and sustains conversations, and creates a fundraiser hashtag.